UlhasDeshmukh/personal-site/app/data/about.md

 <br>
 <br>
 #### Currently
-At Xoriant I have learned how to work with large team and manage people, build relationships with customers, demo test automation capabilities, and build automation test framwork, test infrastructure for various web and mobile applications.
+At Xoriant I have learned how to work with large team and manage people, build relationships with customers, demo test automation capabilities and build automation test framwork, test infrastructure for various web and mobile applications.
 <br><br>
 #### I like
 - Reading [Books] (https://www.goodreads.com/review/list/22954833-ulhas-deshmukh)